 Because of its scalability and capacity for handling several concurrent users, it’s a good option for creating cloud-native apps.
 For creating single-page applications (SPAs) that provide all information and functionality on a single page, the AngularJS frontend framework is the best choice.
 Here are some instances of MEAN in action:

-Note: Here, you can view a few live MEAN stack-built applications examples.
+Note: You can view a few live MEAN stack-built application examples.

 Advantages of MEAN.JS Stack